 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

 Stephen is also an avid writer of music and prose.
-He wrote a blog for The Telegraph website for five years with over six hundred articles, and his first novel The Final Retreat was published in 2018 by Sylph Editions, shortly followed by his book Rough Ideas, published in August 2019 by Faber.
-As a composer he is published by Josef Weinberger Ltd and has been commissioned by Wigmore Hall, the Genesis Foundation, the Gilmore Foundation, the Musée du Louvre, Musica Viva Australia and members of the Berlin Philharmonic amongst others.
-He is visiting professor at the Royal Academy of Music, is on the faculty of The Juilliard School in New York, and is the International Chair of Piano at his alma mater, the Royal Northern College of Music.
+He wrote a blog for The Telegraph website for five years with over six hundred articles, and his first novel The Final Retreat was published in 2018 by Sylph Editions.
+His book Rough Ideas was published in the UK in 2019 by Faber, and in the USA in 2020 by Farrar, Straus & Giroux, and his latest book, a memoir Enough: Scenes from Childhood, was published by Faber in February 2023.
+As a composer he is published by Josef Weinberger Ltd and has been commissioned by Wigmore Hall, the Genesis Foundation, the Gilmore Foundation, the Musée du Louvre, the Takács Quartet, the Van Cliburn Foundation and members of the Berlin Philharmonic among others.
+He is on the faculty of The Juilliard School in New York, and is the International Chair of Piano at the Royal Northern College of Music.